-Kids of the Wild’s very first organised event was a day’s tree climbing with the brilliant adventure company Flaming Monkey in Northumberland.
-Thirteen children and adults aged 6 to 45 joined us last weekend for two sessions in the woodlands of The Alnwick Garden.
+Kids of the Wild’s very first organised event was a day’s recreational tree climbing in 2016 with the brilliant adventure company Flaming Monkey in Northumberland.
+Thirteen children and adults aged 6 to 45 joined us for two sessions in the woodlands of The Alnwick Garden.

 It was a gloriously sunny Saturday and surprisingly warm for the first day of October.